-CBD oil taken alone orally has a bioavailability of around 15%.
-This is due to the effect of the liver mentioned previously, as well as the hydrophobic nature of CBD oil which causes it to accumulate in fatty tissues instead of traveling to active sites.
+CBD oil taken orally has a bioavailability of around 15%.
+This is due to the effect on the liver mentioned previously, as well as the hydrophobic nature of CBD oil which causes it to accumulate in fatty tissues instead of traveling to active sites.
 In contrast, partnering CBD with liposomes enhances bioavailability significantly.
 The liposomes are hydrophilic (water-soluble) so less CBD accumulates in fatty tissues, leaving more CBD to travel to active sites.
 In addition, the liposome acts as a protective bubble to protect the CBD against degradation by enzymes and enhances its absorption rate.

 1. Higher bioavailability

 As a result of using liposomal CBD oil, the bioavailability of CBD is increased.
 This increases the potency of the CBD, meaning a lower dosage is required to achieve the same effect as non-liposomal CBD oil taken orally.